atk4/book/en/core-features/objects.rst

 Adding Controllers With setController()
 ---------------------------------------

+.. php:method:: setController($model_or_class, ..)

+  Associates controller with model.
+Will create object if necessary.

 In Agile Toolkit an object can use multiple Controllers.
 Controllers enhance the functionality of your object.